Teanlouise/Pacman-Game/README.md

 ### Overview of the javadoc:

 **Pacman**

 Launcher       | class      | Main entry point for the CSSE2002/7023 PacMan Game.

 **Display**

 BoardView      | View representation of the Games playable area.

-BoardViewModel | BoardViewModel is the intermediary between BoardView and the PacmanGame MainView       | Main entry point for the Pacman View.
+BoardViewModel | BoardViewModel is the intermediary between BoardView and the PacmanGame.

+MainView       | Main entry point for the Pacman View.

-MainViewModel  | Used as an intermediary between the game and the MainView ScoreView      | Represents the view for the score display in the application.
+MainViewModel  | Used as an intermediary between the game and the MainView.

+ScoreView      | Represents the view for the score display in the application.

 ScoreViewModel | ScoreViewModel is an intermediary between ScoreView and the PacmanGame.
 Used for displaying the player's score in the GUI.

 **Board**

 PacmanBoard    |   class   | Represents the Pac Man game board.
 The board can be any size, it is set out as a grid with each space containing only one BoardItem.
 Game boards are by default surrounded by a BoardItem.WALL with every other space being BoardItem.NONE.

 BoardItem      |    enum   | This enum defines different items that are placed on the board.
 Items may have a pickup score if the item can be picked up.
 Items must define whether they are path-able.

 **Game**

 Moveable       | interface | An object that can move with a current position and a direction.

 Entity         |   class   | A entity is the animated objects in the game that can traverse the game board and interact with other entities.

 GameReader     |   class   | GameReader Reads in a saved games state and returns a game instance.

 GameWriter     |   class   | Writes the PacmanGame to a standard format.

 PacmanGame     |   class   |  PacmanGame stores the game's state and acts as the model for the entire game.

 **Ghost**

 GhostType      |    enum   | GhostType contains all the valid ghosts; the current list of ghosts are: "BLINKY", "CLYDE", "INKY", "PINKY".

 Phase          |    enum   | Phase Defines the different phases a ghost can be in.

 Ghost          |   class   | An Abstract Ghost which is a game entity.

 Blinky         |   class   | Blinky is a ghost that behaves in a very aggressive manner towards a hunter.

 Clyde          |   class   | Clyde is a ghost that behaves in a very scared manner when close to a hunter.

 Inky           |   class   | Inky is a ghost that likes to tail close behind the hunter.

 Pinky          |   class   | Pinky is a cunning ghost that tries to ambush the hunter.

 **Hunter**

 HunterType     |    enum   | Definition of HunterType's available in the game.

-Hunter         |   class   | Hunters are entities which are controlled by the player to clear the board and win the game Hungry         |   class   | A Hungry hunter that has a special ability that allows the hunter to eat ghosts temporarily without them being in a Frightened state.
+Hunter         |   class   | Hunters are entities which are controlled by the player to clear the board and win the game.

+Hungry         |   class   | A Hungry hunter that has a special ability that allows the hunter to eat ghosts temporarily without them being in a Frightened state.

 Phasey         |   class   | A Phasey hunter with a special ability that allows the hunter to travel through ghosts temporarily without dieing.

 Phil           |   class   |  A Phil hunter that has no special ability.

 Speedy         |   class   | A Speedy hunter that has a special ability that allows the hunter to travel twice as fast.

 **Score**

-ScoreBoard     |   class   | ScoreBoard contains previous scores and the current score of the PacmanGame
+ScoreBoard     |   class   | ScoreBoard contains previous scores and the current score of the PacmanGame.

 **util**

 Position       |   class   | Similar to a Point Class but instead called Position.

 Direction      |    enum   | Direction represents directions in a 2D plane.

 UnpackableException | Exception thrown when a game file cannot be unpacked.